cloudspeech/houdini-talk/short-essay.md

 There's an ~~app~~ web component for that!

+I am happy again because I can help myself in every impossible
+situation:

-I am happy again because I can help myself in every impossible situation where I cannot change much around me, but I can bend HTML to my will.
+I might not be able to change much around me, but at least I can bend HTML to my will.

-That's what web components do for you, a principled way to escape.
+That's what web components do for me, that's why I recommend them to _you_:

+they give you a principled way to escape.

-Happy escaping to all of you, and thanks for listening!
+So, happy escaping to all of you, and thanks for listening!